Buy Now (Affiliate Link) Buy on Amazon

 I received a copy of The After Party by Anton DiScalfani from Edelweiss a few weeks ago but due to their terms I had to hold off on telling you about this book until the month it releases.
 Now that I can talk about it – go read it!

 When Joan returns to Houston after a year away in Hollywood, CeeCee becomes obsessed with learning every single thing that happened while Joan was gone.
 She continually prioritizes Joan over her husband, her child, and her friends.
-It was both extremely sad, and annoying.
+It was both extremely sad and annoying.
 Her obsession with Joan was destroying everything around her and she couldn’t see it.
-The whole time I was reading this book I was just pleading with CeeCee to let Joan destroy her life and go home to her family.
+The whole time I was reading The After Party I was pleading with CeeCee to let Joan destroy her life and go home to her family.